Bhutan Travel-7 Nights / 8 Days

 Accommodations

-All accommodations are included in Bhutan.
-3 Star Level Hotels
+All accommodations are included in Bhutan and are 3-Star Hotels

 Meals

-All meals are included while being in Bhutan (Breakfast, Lunch & Dinner with Tea/ Coffee)
+All meals are included while in Bhutan (Breakfast, Lunch & Dinner with Tea / Coffee)

 Best Time to Travel